krcourville/python-project-template/README.md

 ## Caveats of template

-- assuming use of aws sam and no additoinal build steps, same code is deployed to each lambda.
+- assuming use of aws sam and no additional build steps, same code is deployed to each lambda.
 Possibly a concern for large projects or scenarios where it is desired to not deploy a large library to all lambdas.
+  - Can possibly be offset by lambda layers (which adds some complexity to code and cloudformation)
+  - Can possibly of offset by using custom build tasks via makefile (which aws sam seems to support) to only copy the code/modules you want for each lambda.

 ## Getting Started